moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

 (The plugin version used above was the latest version at the time of writing.)

-2. You will also need to make copies of the server’s private key and certificate.
-Give the copies the following names — `https.key` and `https.pem`.
+2. You will also need to make copies of the server's private key and certificate.
+Give the copies the following names - `https.key` and `https.pem`.

 > **Note:** Because creating new keys varies widely by platform and
-> implementation, this guide won’t cover key generation.
+> implementation, this guide won't cover key generation.
 We assume you have
 > access to existing keys.
-If you don’t have access, or can’t generate keys
+If you don't have access, or can't generate keys
 > yourself, feel free to skip the steps involving them and HTTPS config.
 The
 > guide will still walk you through building a custom Jenkins image and pushing
 > and pulling that image using DHE.